 The laws that require Metropolitan Planning Organizations (MPOs) to develop long-range transportation plans are Section 134 of Title 23 of the United States Code and Section 5303 of Title 49 of the United States Code.
 The rules that govern metropolitan planning organizations are published in the Code of Federal Regulations (CFRs) as Title 23, Chapter 1, Part 450, Subpart C. Section 450.322 specifically relates to the development of long-range transportation plans.
 The regulations reflect the changes resulting from the passage of the Moving Ahead for Progress in the 21st Century Act (MAP-21) (Pub.
-L.112-141, July 6, 2012).
+L.112-141, July 6, 2012) and the Fixing America's Surface Transportation (FAST) act, signed into law on December 4, 2015.